 Social Media is NOT Considered Private

-If you are dealing with arrest, stay off social media, and speak to a lawyer immediately to help you with your unique case.
+If you are dealing with an arrest, stay off social media, and speak to a lawyer immediately to help you with your unique case.

 Social Media Posts Can Be Used to Support the State’s Case